jio-gl/vixify/README.md

 ##  VDFs and VRFs (VXFs!)

-Verifiable delays functions (VDFs) such as *Ht()* are essentialy cryptographic hash functions computing *t* steps of computation that cannot be paralelized but the computation can be verified much faster, or very fast.
+Verifiable delays functions (VDFs) are essentialy cryptographic hash functions computing several steps of computation that cannot be paralelized but the computation can be verified much faster, or very fast.
 They have been proposed as solution to energy inefficient parallelizable Proof-of-Work consensus because of their non-paralelizable properties but they raised some concerns regading winner-takes-all scenarios for nodes with very fast specialized hardware, such as ASIC hardware.
 Under certain speed assumptions of the players we can handle the winner-takes-all scenarios, so we don't loose the fairness.

 In more detail, a VDF that implements a function X → Y is a tuple of three algorithms [1]:

-• Setup(λ, T) → pp is a randomized algorithm that takes a security parameter λ and a time bound T, and outputs public parameters pp,
+* VDFSetup(λ, T) → pp is a randomized algorithm that takes a security parameter λ and a time bound T, and outputs public parameters pp,
-• Eval(pp, x) → (y, π) takes an input x ∈ X and outputs a y ∈ Y and a proof π.
+* VDFEval(pp, x) → (y, π) takes an input x ∈ X and outputs a y ∈ Y and a proof π.
-• Verify(pp, x, y, π) → {accept, reject} outputs accept if y is the correct evaluation of the VDF on input x.
+* VDFVerify(pp, x, y, π) → {accept, reject} outputs accept if y is the correct evaluation of the VDF on input x.

 Verifiable random functions (VRFs) such as *Hsk()* defined using a public-key pair *(sk, pk)* have the property that using a private key *sk* allows to hash a plain-text *s* into a hash *h* that can be verified using a public key *pk*.